Developmental coordination disorder is a childhood disorder. It leads to poor coordination and clumsiness.

 Nass R, Sidhu R, Ross G. Autism and other developmental disabilities.
 In: Daroff RB, Jankovic J, Mazziotta JC, Pomeroy SL, eds.
 Bradley's Neurology in Clinical Practice.
 7th ed.
 Philadelphia, PA: Elsevier; 2016:chap 90.

 Szklut SE, Philibert DB.
 Learning disabilities and developmental coordination disorder.
 In: Umphred DA, Burton GU, Lazaro RT, Roller ML, eds.
 Umphred's Neurolgical Rehabilitation.
 6th ed.
-Philadelphia, PA: Elsevier Mosby; 2013:chap 14.
+St Louis, MO: Elsevier Mosby; 2013:chap 14.

 Review Date 10/11/2018

 Updated by: Neil K. Kaneshiro, MD, MHA, Clinical Professor of Pediatrics, University of Washington School of Medicine, Seattle, WA.
 Also reviewed by David Zieve, MD, MHA, Medical Director, Brenda Conaway, Editorial Director, and the A.D.A.M.
 Editorial team.